Person | Female Born 23/10/1931 Died 4/5/1984

 'Dors' was her maternal grandmother's maiden name.
 She married 3 times: Gittins - widowed after 8 years; Dawson - 2 sons, they divorced after 7 years; actor Alan Lake, married in 1968, a son in 1969 and together until her death.

 It is said that she was a close friend of Ruth Ellis, (the last woman to be hanged in Britain) who had a bit part in one of her films.
 In 1982, she gave her son, Mark Dawson, a code that would reveal the whereabouts of £2 million pounds which had been secreted in various European banks.
-Her last husband, Alan Lake, supposedly had the key to the code, but he committed suicide shortly after her death, and the money has never been traced.
+Her last husband, Alan Lake, supposedly had the key to the code, but he died by suicide shortly after her death, and the money has never been traced.

 Our image comes from Barrons and apparently shows Dors in her home in Burnsall Street.